Please ensure Javascript is enabled for purposes of website accessibility

 Eradicate Hate:

-Daphne Felten-Green, JD, is an attorney, civil rights trainer, mediator, and facilitator of community dialogue around equity and justice issues.
-She is the Director of Programs at Not In Our Town (NIOT), a movement to stop hate, address bullying, and build safe, inclusive communities for all.
-Daphne is the Founder and President of DSFG Solutions, LLC, where she serves an expert trainer to law enforcement agencies on hate crimes laws and the impact on survivors and communities, and as a consultant mediator for the Divided Community Project (DCP) at the Ohio State University, Moritz School of Law where she assists communities to work collaboratively to resolve community conflicts and to build inclusive communities.
+Daphne Felten-Green, is an attorney, civil rights trainer, mediator, and facilitator of community dialogue around equity and justice issues.
+Daphne is the Founder and President of DSFG Solutions, LLC, where she serves an expert trainer to law enforcement agencies on hate crimes laws and the impact on survivors and communities.
+She also serves as a consultant mediator for the Divided Community Project (DCP) at the Ohio State University, Moritz School of Law and a consultant senior advisor to Not in Our Town (NIOT).
+In addition to training law enforcement, her work also involves assisting communities to work collaboratively to prevent, respond and report hate crimes and hate incidents; to resolve division and conflict, and to build inclusive communities.

 Daphne earned her J.D. from the University of Chicago Law School and her B.A. from Westfield State University.
-She hails originally from Hartford, CT and has lived with her husband and son in the metro Washington, DC area for the past three decades.
+She hails originally from Hartford, CT and has lived with her family in the metro Washington, DC area for the past three decades.

 eradicate hate logo